artanzand/GAN_fake_houses/README.md

 ## Image Generation

-Once model weights are created or saved in the project repo, run the below command in the `src/` directory to create fake house images!
+Once model weights are created or saved in the `model/` directory, run the below command in the `src/` directory to create fake house images!
 Please replace the correct values for the arguments below.
 For list of other options run `python generate.py --help`.

-Note: The most important thing to pay attention to is that the training and image creation need to be done on either GPU or CPU.
+Note: The most important thing to know is that both training and image generation need to be only done on either GPU or CPU.
 For example, if you train on GPU you won't be able to generate images on CPU.
 The provided model weights in the repo are trained on cloud GPU.

 ```
 python generate.py --num_examples=10 --save_path=../examples/house --model_path=../model/model.pt